-Foundations in Nursing Practice
+NUR 109 Foundations in Nursing Practice 3 credits

-Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, and College-level Math.
+Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, NUR 104 Essentials of Nursing Care: Health Safety, and NUR 108 Transition to the Professional Nurse Role.

 This requirement focuses on the application of the nursing process to support nursing judgment for the provision of evidence-based, patient-centered care.
 This requirement also includes the care of culturally diverse patients experiencing health problems related to discomfort, pain, and sensory impairment.
 Growth and development and its relationship to health, injury prevention, illness, and continuity of care in a variety of settings are discussed.
 Chronic illness, disability, and end-of-life needs are addressed.
 Pertinent ethical, legal, and regulatory requirements, along with the standards of professional nursing practice, are addressed.
 Principles, concepts, and theories from the natural and social sciences in relation to safe nursing care are applied to patients and families across the life span.